becamorin20/Group-16/docs/final.md

 Specifically, we double the number of dynamic BFs so that we have 18 total dynamic BFs $$-$$ 9 for the current state and 9 for the previous state.

 For the previous BFs, we use the previous position of the zombies and the current position of the agent.
 Our reasoning is that by keeping track of these states, the agent can see the progression of movement that the zombie makes toward him/her.
-This is one advantage for these modifications.
+This is one more advantage for our agent.

 <br><br>